davidcalhoun/tle.js/README.md

 ```

 ### getChecksum1
 TLE line 1 checksum (modulo 10), for verifying the integrity of this line of the TLE.
+Note that letters, blanks, periods, and plus signs are counted as 0, while minus signs are counted as 1.

 * Range: 0 to 9